-Test question answers must be recorded on the bubble sheet to be counted.
+For those students in the class of 2023, test question answers must be recorded on the bubble sheet to be counted.

 Missed Exam

 Students are expected to sit for exams when they are scheduled.
 If student is absent from an exam the course faculty must be notified immediately.
 Documentation regarding the reason for the absence may be required.
 An alternate exam that covers all of the assigned material will be given.
 The exam will be re-taken within 24 hours or as soon as possible.
 The time and place of the exam to be re-taken will be at the faculty's discretion.